 Does site rank and organic search results from SEO searches really matter for nonprofits?
 Yes!
 That is, as long as you want people to know about your organization.
 And yes, nonprofit organizations do need to make a profit to stay in business.
 Without a viable website, traction and traffic, and people understanding your cause, how do you remain afloat?
 Although it’s not the first thing nonprofits think of, the right tactics for not for profit SEO, will greatly help improve your website rank, for the proper terms.
 So, where do you begin when it comes to increasing site rank?

-You have to optimize content on your website with the right keywords.
-If you're a nonprofit that helps animals, you obviously need to highlight your services
+You have to optimize the content on your website with the right keywords.
+If you’re a nonprofit that helps animals, you obviously need to highlight your services

 - Pet care

 - Dogs, cats, etc

 People who are searching for a nonprofit animal shelter, sitter, or other pet service provider, will search specific keywords, these are a few of the many you’re going to want to target in that niche.
 If those words aren’t on your site pages, titles, service description, or mission statement, where do you expect your site to rank?

 Today, content is still king, and that doesn’t seem to be going away.
 Therefore, you need to create rich, engaging content, which is relevant and adds value to your target niche as a nonprofit.
 Google scans websites for proper keywords and local SEO use; make sure your site’s on point.

 Harping back on the point of keywords, make sure they’re in title tags, H1, H2, and H3 tags, and in your meta description.
 If people don’t see the words animal, shelter (or whatever other keywords are linked to your nonprofit) in the meta description, it isn’t going to rank highly on Google.
 In fact, it might not even rank on the top page of Google.
 Want an in-depth guide to title tags?
 Click here